r10r-org/doctester/doctester-core/src/site/markdown/index.md

 =========

 DocTester is a Java Testing Framework.
 DocTester tests and generates documentation at the same time.
-Built on top of JUnit any works as drop in for your build process.
+Built on top of JUnit.
+Works as simple drop-in for your build process.

 [![Build Status](https://buildhive.cloudbees.com/job/doctester/job/doctester/badge/icon)](https://buildhive.cloudbees.com/job/doctester/job/doctester/)